aaronliu0130/schedule/README.md

 If your looking for my new weekly review,it's not going to be in WR as a .docx file anymore.It's going to be in the schedule.xlsx file.

+If your looking for my new schedule,it's going to be temporarily in schedule2.xlsx instead of schedule.xlsx.

 Also, please [look at my channel!](https://www.youtube.com/channel/UCvfqduLrAaBeQjexEEqVZfA?sub_confirmation=1)